Offboarding - How to make exit management a success

 - Termination due to negative circumstances

-- Start of the pension
+- Start of retirement

 All these factors should be taken into account when developing the offboarding concept and the respective offboarding process should be adapted accordingly.